jsreport/docs/docs/html-to-xlsx.md

 `html-to-xlsx` recipe generates excel xslx files from html tables.
-This is not a full html -> excel conversion but rather pragmatic and fast way to create excel files from jsreport.
-Recipe will read input table and extract couple of computed style properties using a specific html engine (which defaults to chrome), and finally use the computed styles to create the excel cells.
+This isn't a full html -> excel conversion but a rather pragmatic and fast way to create excel files from jsreport.
+The recipe reads input table and extract a couple of css style properties using a specific html engine (which defaults to chrome), and finally uses the styles to create the excel cells.

 ## Examples